-83 See proposed paragraph (a)(1)(B) under Consolidated Audit Trail Funding Fees on the Equities Price List and the Options Fee Schedule.
+83 See proposed paragraph (a)(1)(B) of the fee schedule.

-$^{^{84}\,}Section$ 11.3(b)(i)(D)(II) of the CAT NMS Plan.
+84 Section 11.3(b)(i)(D)(II) of the CAT NMS Plan.
 85 In approving the CAT Funding Model, the Commission stated that "[i]n the Commission's view, it is reasonable for Industry Members to be charged a Historical CAT Assessment until all Historical CAT Costs for the Historical CAT Assessment are collected."
-See CAT Funding Model Approval Order at 62665.
+CAT Funding Model Approval Order at 62665.